Guy Fawkes & The Gunpowder Plot - Guide for Kids

 In Britain, we often sing this rhyme on the 5th of November every year, as a pretend Guy Fawkes is hoisted up on top of a bonfire and fireworks fill the skies with colour and noise.

 But with all the excitement of “Bonfire Night” (or “Guy Fawkes Night”), it can often be easy to forget the real story behind this unusual festival.
-What is the gunpowder and treason referred to in the rhyme?
+What are the gunpowder and treason referred to in the rhyme?
 Who is Guy Fawkes and what did the poor chap do that was bad enough to deserve to be ceremonially burned on a bonfire every year?

 Let’s begin at the beginning…

 Way back in the year 1533, King Henry VIII wanted to get a divorce from his first wife, Catherine of Aragon, to marry another woman, Anne Boleyn.
 But the religion that England followed at the time, the Catholic religion, didn’t allow for this to happen.
 So Henry VIII split from the Catholic Church and established a new Church of England.
 He divorced his wife and married Ann Boleyn instead.
 Problem solved.

 But after Henry’s split from the Catholic Church, the people of England were left divided.
 There were now two core religions that constantly fought against each other - the Catholics who followed the Catholic Church - and the Protestants who followed the new Church of England.

 Each side was met with heavy persecution – violence, ill-treatment, and bloodshed – from the other party.
 This continued for many years, through the long reign of Queen Elizabeth I (Henry’s daughter), and into the reign of King James I in 1603.

 Who Was Guy Fawkes?: